kkovati/Ulti_Minimax/README.md

 This approach minimizes memory usage since nodes don’t store any game data themselves, reducing the amount of data passed between them and making the program significantly faster.

-The following tables provide visual clues about the data structures stored in **PartyState**.
+The following tables provide visual clues about the data structures stored in **PartyState**.<br>
-Check [this Excel spreadsheet](https://github.com/kkovati/Ulti_Minimax/blob/main/docs/party_state_docs.xlsx) for further details.
+Check [this Excel spreadsheet](https://github.com/kkovati/Ulti_Minimax/blob/main/docs/party_state_docs.xlsx) for more details.

 **ActionList** contains all events of the game.
 Tracks which player played which card, in which round, and in what order.